 The Bottom Line

-The Pacsafe Citysafe 200 shoulder bag is, quite simply, the best travel purse I've used during my years of exploring the world.
-The anti-theft features give me a sense of security on crowded city streets, and the bag's inner pockets keep my passport, credit cards and more secure.
+The Pacsafe Citysafe CS200 shoulder bag is, quite simply, the best travel purse I've used during my years of exploring the world.
+The anti-theft features give me a sense of security on crowded city streets, and the bag's inner pockets keep my passport, credit cards and other important items secure.
 But, despite having built-in security features designed to thwart would-be thieves, I can still quickly and easily reach everything that I've packed into its various pockets.

 - A thief can't cut the shoulder strap or slice the bag open